 Feature versions are represented by an increment to the version number that follows the decimal point (the jump from 3.4 to 3.5, for example).
 Each major release includes multiple feature releases.
 Feature releases are always backwards compatible with previous releases within their major release.

 Long Term Support versions are represented by an LTS qualifier (for example, 3.5 LTS).
-For each major release, we declare a “canonical” feature version, for which we provide two full years of support.
-See Databricks runtime support lifecycle for more information.
+For each major release, we declare a “canonical” feature version, for which we provide three full years of support.
+See Databricks runtime support lifecycles for more information.